hanami/controller/README.md

 Note:
 * In development, Lotus' code reloading needs to be disabled for streaming to work.
 This is because `Shotgun` interferes with the streaming action.
 You can disable it like this `lotus server --code-reloading=false`
-* Streaming does not work with WEBrick as it buffers its response
+* Streaming does not work with WEBrick as it buffers its response.
+We recommend using `puma`, though you may find success with other servers

 ### No rendering, please